 The quest for universality is essential in the practice of Stevens Dossou-Yovo: language and mathematics nourish his work, both the property of everyone and of no one, crossing centuries, cultures and beliefs.

-Each sculpture is presented as a spatial equation or a mathematical formula.
-Each combines the principle of concentration and expansion: the optical illusion is that the tension between opposing forces vanishes to create the striking effect of motionless motion.
-The assembled elements seem both free fall and levitation, both static and animated by the circulation of air.
+Each Stevens Dossou-Yovo sculpture is presented as a spatial equation or a mathematical formula.
+In the manner of stable by Alexander Calder, the optical illusion creates the striking effect of motionless movement.
+The assembled elements are both in free fall and in levitation, static and animated by the circulation of air.
 A certain shaping of the materiality of the world around us.